dreamcatcher-tech/network/website/nfas/NFAs/P01 Dreamcatcher/02 Funding.md

 #### Must not

 1. Fall foul of the financial laws of the jurisdiction in which the vehicle is based.

+### Tactical Intent 5: Reusable Funding Method

+To be an authentic Dreamcatcher fundraising method, it must be possible to reuse this method for any other project.

+#### Must

+1. Be used to raise capital for a completely non core Dreamcatcher project
+1. Be operated fully by people unaffiliated with the Dreamcatcher team

+#### Should

+1. Be easily operated in a majority of popular jurisdictions around the world
+1. Be crypto and fiat compatible

+#### Could

+#### Must not

+1. Break laws in the nominated majority jurisdictions
+1. Allow

 ## Further Guidance